Super and Young Vets

 We didn’t play anywhere as well as we can, but a young Santos team are a tough nut to crack.
 With players returning to the fold in the coming weeks the next win is on the horizon.

-What they said GG to Baby / Matt: No reflection on you, but we were all over the place ( he may have had a point ).
+GG to Baby / Matt: No reflection on you, but we were all over the place ( he may have had a point ).

 A fairly decent showing in the bar afterwards to drown our sorrows and Tim particularly demob happy as he was off to Italy the following day.
 Baby too, was happy to be getting away; off to the Broads we feared for the Norfolk wildlife.